 The subscribers with Gmail/Googlemail addresses will be able to answer the whole survey within the email.
 Others will be redirected to the survey in the browser as soon as they try answering anything.

-The content of the newsletter with a survey embedded this way will also pass all the spam filters and will reach all of your subscribers, given your other settings are in order.
+The content of the newsletter with a survey placed in an email body this way will also pass all the spam filters and will reach all of your subscribers, given your other settings are in order.

 Step 1: Create a survey using Google Forms.